 These ads are another form of PPC ads and are great for driving brand awareness and sales.
 Unlike other PPC ads, they won’t always show up at the top of the page; however, they will appear on other relevant sites and not just in the SERPs.

 Social Media Ads

 Boosting posts or creating ads through Facebook and Instagram can be beneficial for multiple reasons.
 Whether you want to gain more followers, generate more leads, increase your social engagement, or drive more customers to your website, these types of campaigns can help you do so.
 These ads also have a relatively low spend for the return.
-You can set your overall ad spend or set a daily ad spend, and these are set up on a cost-per-click or cost-per-engagement basis which means you are only paying when someone clicks on your link, likes, comments, or shares your post.
+You can set your overall ad spend or set a daily ad spend, and these are on a cost-per-click or cost-per-engagement basis, which means you are only paying when someone clicks on your link, likes, comments, or shares your post.

 Types of Long-Term Marketing Campaigns